"Biased Forecasts to Affect Voting Decisions? The Brexit Case"

 Latest version (June 2020)

 Sveriges Riksbank Working Paper Series (March 2019)Uppsala University Working Paper Series (March 2019)EEA 2019 Congress Press Release

 This paper introduces macroeconomic forecasters as political agents and suggests that they use their forecasts to influence voting outcomes.
 We develop a probabilistic voting model in which voters do not have complete information about the future states of the economy and have to rely on macroeconomic forecasters.
 The model predicts that it is optimal for forecasters with economic interest (stakes) and influence to publish biased forecasts prior to a referendum.
 We test our theory using high-frequency data at the forecaster level surrounding the Brexit referendum.
-The results show that forecasters with stakes and influence released much more pessimistic estimates for GDP growth in the following year than other forecasters.
-Actual GDP growth rate in 2017 shows that forecasters with stakes and influence were also more incorrect than other institutions and the propaganda bias explains up to 50 percent of their forecast error.
+The results show that forecasters with stakes and influence released much more pessimistic and incorrect estimates for GDP growth subject to the leave outcome than other forecasters.

 "Inefficient Use of Competitors’ Forecasts?"

 Latest version (June 2020)